ionos-cloud/sdk-go-dns/docs/api/RecordsApi.md

     "fmt"
     "os"

-    ionoscloud "github.com/ionos-cloud/sdk-go-dns"
+    ionoscloud "github.com/ionos-cloud/go"
 )

 func main() {
-    filterZoneId := TODO // string | Filter used to fetch only the records that contain specified zoneId. (optional) filterName := "app" // string | Filter used to fetch only the records that contain specified record name. (optional) filterState := openapiclient.ProvisioningState("PROVISIONING") // ProvisioningState | Filter used to fetch only the records that are in certain state. (optional) offset := int32(56) // int32 | The first element (of the total list of elements) to include in the response.
+    filterZoneId := "1d6ca576-7162-4700-8df7-208bbe28fc44" // string | Filter used to fetch only the records that contain specified zoneId. (optional) filterName := "app" // string | Filter used to fetch only the records that contain specified record name. (optional) filterState := openapiclient.ProvisioningState("PROVISIONING") // ProvisioningState | Filter used to fetch only the records that are in certain state. (optional) offset := int32(56) // int32 | The first element (of the total list of elements) to include in the response.
 Use together with limit for pagination. (optional) (default to 0)